30 Minutes of Prep, 2 Hours in the Oven: The Easiest Prime Rib Ever

 Step 2: Make the Garlic Herb Compound Butter

-In a bowl, combine 1 stick room temperature butter, 1 tbsp diced rosemary and thyme, 1 tbsp herbs de Provence, and 1–2 tbsp garlic paste.
+In a bowl, combine 1 stick room temperature butter, 1 tablespoon diced rosemary and thyme, 1 tablespoon herbs de Provence, and 1–2 tablespoon garlic paste.

 Mix until smooth.
 Set aside.